Xyzeebit/Xyzeebit/README.md

 <p align='center'>
-My name is Donald and I am a JavaScript full-stack developer.
+My name is Donald and I am software developer.
+I like learning new things, I like making web applications, like frontend, I like backend, and I like to know where it ends.
+I also like football.
 </p>

 ## Languages & Frameworks